Chinese Peruvians: Early history

 In Peru and Cuba, some Indian (Native American), mulatto, black, and white women engaged in carnal relations or marriages with Chinese men, with marriages of mulatto, black, and white woman being reported by the Cuba Commission Report.
 In Peru, it was reported by The New York Times that Peruvian black and Indian (Native) women married Chinese men to their own advantage and to the disadvantage of the men since they dominated and "subjugated" the Chinese men despite the fact that the labor contract was annulled by the marriage, reversing the roles in marriage with the Peruvian woman holding marital power, ruling the family and making the Chinese men slavish, docile, "servile", "submissive" and "feminine" and commanding them around, reporting that "Now and then...he [the Chinese man] becomes enamored of the charms of some sombre-hued chola (Native Indian and mestiza woman) or samba (mixed black woman), and is converted and joins the Church, so that may enter the bonds of wedlock with the dusky señorita."
 Chinese men were sought out as husbands and considered a "catch" by the "dusky damsels" (Peruvian women) because they were viewed as a "model husband, hard-working, affectionate, faithful and obedient" and "handy to have in the house", the Peruvian women became the "better half" instead of the "weaker vessel" and would command their Chinese husbands "around in fine style" instead of treating them equally, while the labor contract of the Chinese coolie would be nullified by the marriage, the Peruvian wife viewed the nullification merely as the previous "master" handing over authority over the Chinese man to her as she became his "mistress", keeping him in "servitude" to her, speedily ending any complaints and suppositions by the Chinese men that they would have any power in the marriage.

-Although Chinese Peruvians were well-integrated to Peruvian society, it did not come with an easy beginning.
+Although Chinese Peruvians were well-integrated into Peruvian society, it did not come with an easy beginning.

+Pogroms during the War of the Pacific

 During the War of the Pacific, Chinese labors led an uprising in support to Chile against Peru.
 Peruvians held Chinese as responsible to the Chilean invading army, and this led to the first ever Sinophobia in Latin America.
-Chinese were targeted and murdered by native Peruvians and it was not until 1890s that anti-Chinese pogroms stopped.
+Chinese were targeted and murdered by native Peruvians and it was not until 1890s that anti-Chinese pogroms with total deaths of 10,000 to 30,000 Chinese in Arequipa, Lima, Cañete, Trujillo, Piura and Cerro Azul until 1890's were stopped and continue in 1929 until 1960 with 40,000 Chinese deaths by patriots, fascists and half of the Peruvian Army and Peruvian Navy.
 In one 1881 pogrom in the Cañete Valley it is estimated that 500 to 1,500 Chinese were killed.
-Despite this, Chinese were barred from immigrating to the country until 1970s.
+Chinese were barred from immigrating to the country until the 1970s.